Penguin, Tasmania: Attractions

 The Big Penguin, which Penguin is home to, was made of ferro cement by the Goliath Cement Co of Railton and later coated with fibreglass, is located in the town’s centre opposite the Post Office.
 Unveiled on 25 October 1975, it was erected to commemorate the centenary of the naming of the town.
 Concerns were raised in 2008 as to the possibility of asbestos contamination, but the Big Penguin was given the all clear.
-It is also interesting to note that all street rubbish bins are decorated with ornamental cement fairy penguins.
+Rubbish bins on the streets of Penguin are decorated with ornamental cement fairy penguins.

 The town itself sits at the base of the Dial Range, a small mountain range that also borders Riana and Gunns Plains.
 The four mountains with popular hiking trails within the Penguin vicinity include Mount Montgomery, Mount Dial, Mount Gnomon, and Mount Duncan.
 The Penguin District School four house names reference the mountains.

 Penguin General Cemetery, over looks Bass Strait.
 Opened in the 1860s, it closed in 1977 and was heritage-listed in 2007.

 The response to the cemetery's ongoing and widespread publicity was such that the Tasmanian Association for Hospice & Palliative Care (TAH&PC) funded the inaugural Penguin Twilight Celebration of the Dead - music among the tombstones.
 The event, held in the cemetery on 7 January 2015, was supported by the broader Penguin community.
 It marked the centenary of the cemetery's unknown burial.
 The celebration culminated in a butterfly release in the commemorative garden dedicated to the tens of unnamed babies in the cemetery.
 A fund-raising onsite formal long-table dinner was held in February 2016.

 In 2018 Penguin launched its heritage sites and other attractions website.
 Recently the Penguin community dedicated a sculpture to its many unnamed children buried in the cemetery.
 Children of the World by Bruny Island artist Keith Smith stands in its small commemorative garden.

 Each year since 2018 many shops in the CBD decorate themselves in pink; Pink Up Your Town is a fundraising activity for the McGrath Foundation.
 It also saw the community coming together to revitalise the foreshore under the 7-Day Makeover program, which has continually brightened the town since its inception.
 Local resident Shirley Good currently organises the event.

 Installed in July 2020 is an art piece featuring a mosaic on the front and a word-jumble on the back, celebrating how marginalised people contribute to our communities, despite their struggles.
 It demonstrates how a sense of community can develop around marginalised people.

-2020 also saw the town release its tourist app Ambling among Penguin's charms.In 2022 the app was translated into both Traditional and Simplified Chinese.

-The Penguin General Cemetery app, Stories from Penguin's Heritage Cemetery, was launched in February 2022 at an onsite Taiko drumming musical event.